 (e) vehicles that display a visitor’s ticket or a specified permit in a specified position on the vehicle.

-(2) In this by-law, “specified” means specified in a sign.
+(2) In this by-law, specified means specified in a sign.

 (3) A person must not park, stand or move a vehicle in a parking space or a parking facility contrary to a direction in a sign.